anindya/license-pool/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Add additional notes about how to deploy this on a live system -->

 ## Acknowledgments
-- The `Vagrantfile`, `Dockerfile`, `docker-compose.yml`, and the `service` directory are based on John J. Rofrano's [nyu-devops/lab-kubernetes](https://github.com/nyu-devops/lab-kubernetes)
+- The `Vagrantfile`, `Dockerfile`, `docker-compose.yml`, `config.py` and the `service` directory are based on John J. Rofrano's [nyu-devops/lab-kubernetes](https://github.com/nyu-devops/lab-kubernetes) and [nyu-devops/lab-flask-tdd](https://github.com/nyu-devops/lab-flask-tdd)